Picovoice/leopard/binding/react/README.md

     "${ACCESS_KEY}",
     leopardModel,
     options,
-    processOptions
-  )
+  );
 }
 ```

 In case of any errors, use the `error` state variable to check the error message.
 Use the `isLoaded` state variable to check if `Leopard` has loaded.

-### Process Audio Frames
+### Transcribe Audio

-The audio that you want to transcribe can either be uploaded as a File object or recorded.
+The audio that you want to transcribe can either be uploaded as a `File` object or recorded with a microphone.

 #### File Object